Table of Contents

 What you will need

-Use a wood suitable for outside use.
+Use a Timber, lumber.
+The hard fibrous lignified substance under the bark of trees suitable for outside use.
 Use wood that has no toxins: hardwoods such as aspen are good.
 Do not use cedar or pine, as they are now believed to contain harmful phenols (aromatic hydrocarbons) and oils.

 Guinea pigs need something hard to chew on and will gnaw their hutch if there is nothing else.
 Keep a piece of deciduous wood in the hutch; this will provide useful exercise for their teeth and help to keep them in good condition.

-1/2″ (13mm) Plywood: You will need 1 and 1/4 sheets of 4×8 plywood to cut all the pieces.
+1/2″ (13mm) A piece of wood made of three or more layers of wood veneer laminated together with glue.: You will need 1 and 1/4 sheets of 4×8 plywood to cut all the pieces.
 If you are able to acquire a 1/4 Any broad, thin surface., all the good, otherwise you will have to put up with bit of wastage.

 1×1 (25mm x 25mm) wood: You will need 14ft (4.25m) for the lid rim.

 2×2 (25mm x 25mm) wood: You will need 33ft (10m) for the frame.

 You will also need: Welded mesh to suit, three T-hinges, nails and screws and staples to suit.

 The wood that I used